CynScm/study-notes/leetcode/26_Remove_Duplicates_from_Sorted_Array.md

 let nums = [1,1,2,2,3,4,5];
 removeDuplicates(nums)
 ```
-1. Time complextiy : O(n).
+1. Time complexity : O(n).
 Assume that nn is the length of array.
 Each of `i` and `size` traverses at most nn steps.

 2. Space complexity : O(1).